SeidenGroup/siteadd/README.md

 * `-d`: Optional.
 The directory to use instead.
 * `-t`: Mandatory.
 The extension archetype.
 Use "classic" or "odbc" here.

+### toggle-autostart

+Displays or sets if an Apache web server should start on IPL.
+Only displays by default.

+The following flags are taken:

+* `-n`: Mandatory.
+The site's name.
+* `-Y`: Optional.
+The site should start on IPL.
+* `-N`: Optional.
+The site shouldn't start on IPL.

 ## Template structure

 The `-T` flag is used to override what templates are used for substitutions.